MicrosoftDocs/Viva/Viva/glint/people-page.md

 ## Use the filter feature

-Employees may be filtered by active/inactive status, login status, and User Role.
+Employees are filtered by active/inactive status, login status, and User Role.

 ### All People